logmatic/logmatic-docker/README.md

 If you don't want all your containers to send log entries to Logmatic.io you can user the options `--matchByImage`, `--matchByName`, `--skipByImage` or `--skipByName`.

 However, use one inclusion/exclusion policy as these options cannot live together.

+## Disable docker container stats

+You can disable container stats for each container using `--no-stats`.
+You can also set the interval with `-i statsInterval` (set to
+30 seconds by default).

+## Disable docker events

+You can disable container events for each container using `--no-events`

 # What are the data types sent to Logmatic.io?